paristechprofile/paristechprofile.github.io/README.md

   It was both easier and harder using bootstrap.
 It wasn't an easy process to design and implement a website that I would stand behind.
 I'm proud of the way it turned out.
   - I also think dedicating time to the design process, specifically from a mobile first perspective, was helpful in clarifying the design.
 Here's a link to the low-fidelity wireframes: https://balsamiq.cloud/snklr5y/pclhsja/r2278.
 Although it added more time, and my design changed a bit from the wireframe (which is to be expected), I'm happy I took the measure twice, cut once route.

+  - While some chose to work specifically outside bootstrap, and found following discovered youtube instructionals challenging, I found it just as (if not more so) to find the right mix of technology to ensure my site remained elegant and maintained exceptional functionality.

+  - The only thing I would have changed would have been to add a bit more animation to the floating nav button, or another icon so that it's clear that it's a menu button.
+I'm not to worried about it because the sleek nature of the site.
+The opening banner only displays the animation and the interactive button, so from a UX perspective, I believe the button has more pros than cons, in the context of this project

 ## Unsolved Problems
 - Still learning how to submit emails via form.
 But email functionality wasn't an explicit deliverable, so I'd like to review that with the instructor.